FabioLolix/distroware.gitlab.io/docs/os/BSD/p/potabi.md

 ## Description and history

-> Yet to be released distro for Pinephone based on FreeBSD
+> Yet to be released

-> Developed by
+> Developed by Fivnex LLC

 | username | password |  |
 |----------|----------|--|